 Detailed descriptions of various aspects of the process:

 Scheduling the exam:

 Once the thesis committee has been assembled, the student should schedule his/her exam.
 The Graduate Chair shall then be advised of the time and date of the Thesis Committee meeting and oral examination.
 Ideally, the exam should take place by the end of the Fall semester of the third year, but in any case, no later than the summer after the third year.
-One week prior to the meeting, students will submit their thesis proposal to the members of their Thesis Committee, along with an outline of the topics that he or she has studied in the process of preparing his/her thesis proposal.
+One week prior to the meeting, a student will submit his/her thesis proposal to the members of his/her Thesis Committee, along with an outline of the topics that he or she has studied in the process of preparing his/her thesis proposal.